clojurewerkz/legacy-blog/source/_posts/2014-06-07-cassaforte-2-dot-0-0-beta1-is-released.markdown

 of use.
 You will likely find that using Cassandra from Clojure has never been so easy.

-`2.0.0` is a minor release that introduces [breaking API changes](http://blog.clojurewerkz.org/blog/2014/04/26/major-breaking-public-api-changes-coming-in-our-projects/).
+`2.0.0` is a major API revision release that introduces [breaking public API changes](http://blog.clojurewerkz.org/blog/2014/04/26/major-breaking-public-api-changes-coming-in-our-projects/).

 ## Changes between 1.3.0 and 2.0.0